codeceptjs/CodeceptJS/.github/CONTRIBUTING.md

 *Whenever a new method or new behavior is added it should be documented in a docblock.
 Valid JS-example is required!
 Do **not edit** `docs/helpers/`, those files are generated from docblocks in corresponding helpers! *

-Protractor Helper extends SeleniumWebdriver.
-For non-protractor specific changes you will need to update SeleniumWebdriver helper instead.
-See section above.
+Protractor helper is based on [Protractor library](http://www.protractortest.org)

 In case you do Protractor-specific change, please add a test:To run the test suite you need: